elhammajd/Tumor_Survival_CV/README.md

 <details><summary>2.Main.py (12 hours)</summary>

-- running the seven CV techniques and Nested CV techniques using the merged dataframe comesd from Dataset.sh;
+- running the seven CV techniques and Nested CV techniques using the merged dataframe reached from Dataset.sh;

 - saving all results in csv files by running Output.py;